Indigenous peoples of Oaxaca: Tacuate

 The Tacuate live in two municipalities in the Mixteca de la Costa area: Santa María Zacatepec in the Putla district and Santiago Ixtayutla in the Jamiltepec district.

 Chinantec

-The Chinantecs live in Oaxaca and Veracruz, Mexico, especially in the districts of Cuicatlán, Ixtlán de Juárez, Tuxtepec and Choapan.
+The Chinantecs live in the Chinantla region of Oaxaca, in the districts of Choapam, Cuicatlán, Ixtlán, Tuxtepec, and Villa Alta.
 Their languages belong to the Western Oto-Mangue group.

-The Ethnologue lists 14 different Chinantec languages.
+The Ethnologue lists 14 different Chinantecan languages.

 Mixe–Zoque family

 People who speak languages of the Mixe–Zoque family in Oaxaca are the Mixe and the Zoque.

 It has been speculated that they may be descendants of the Olmec people, who created the first Mesoamerican civilization around 1500 to 400 BC.

 Mixe

 The Mixe inhabit the eastern highlands of Oaxaca.
-They speak the Mixe languages, and are more culturally conservative than other indigenous groups of the region, maintaining their language to this day.
+They speak the Mixe languages, and are more culturally conservative than other Indigenous groups of the region, maintaining their language to this day.
 A population figure of 90,000 speakers of Mixe were estimated by SIL international in 1993.
-The Mixe name for themselves is ayüükj'ä'äy meaning "people who speak the mountain language" The word "Mixe" itself is probably derived from the Nahuatl word for cloud: mixtli.
+The Mixe name for themselves is ayüükj'ä'äy meaning "people who speak the mountain language".
+The word "Mixe" itself is probably derived from the Nahuatl word for cloud: mixtli.